Synthesis of Infinite State Systems: bounded degree games

 The following provides sufficient conditions for the existence of a definable local linear order: \begin{restatable}{lem}{DefLocLinearOrderStatement} If $G$ is a bounded degree graph definable in $\mathcal{M}$, and $\mathcal{M}$ has the selection property, then $G$ has an $\mathcal{M}$-definable uniform local linear order.

-Moreover, if selection for $\mathcal{M}$ is solvable then the local linear order is computable. \end{restatable} \begin{proof} This is based on the following well-known coloring theorem: \begin{prop}[\cite{DeErd}] If $G$ is a graph whose vertices have degree at most $d$, then there is a $d+1$ coloring of the graph, which is, a coloring with $d+1$ colors such that an edge connects vertices of different colors. \end{prop} \begin{proof} For finite graphs, this is proven by induction on the number of vertices - if $v \in G$ and $G \setminus v$ is $d+1$ colored, then since $v$ has at most $d$ neighbours, it may be assigned a color different from all of its neighbours.
+Moreover, if selection for $\mathcal{M}$ is solvable then the local linear order is computable. \end{restatable} \begin{proof} This is based on the following well-known coloring theorem: \begin{prop}[De Bruijn-Erdos \cite{DeErd}] If $G$ is a graph whose vertices have degree at most $d$, then there is a $d+1$ coloring of the graph, which is, a coloring with $d+1$ colors such that an edge connects vertices of different colors. \end{prop} \begin{proof} For finite graphs, this is proven by induction on the number of vertices - if $v \in G$ and $G \setminus v$ is $d+1$ colored, then since $v$ has at most $d$ neighbours, it may be assigned a color different from all of its neighbours.

-For infinite graphs, it follows from De Bruijn-Erdos theorem \cite{DeErd}, or in other words, follows from compactness of propositional logic. \end{proof} Given $G=(V,E)$ a graph with bounded degree $d$, we define a new edge relation on the same vertices: The resulting graph has degree at most $d^2$, so there exists a $d^2+1$ coloring.
+For infinite graphs, it follows from compactness of propositional logic. \end{proof} Given $G=(V,E)$ a graph with bounded degree $d$, we define a new edge relation on the same vertices: The resulting graph has degree at most $d^2$, so there exists a $d^2+1$ coloring.
 This coloring induces a partition of $V$ into sets $C_1,\dots,C_{d^2+1}$.
-On the original graph $G$, this partition satisfies:
+On the original graph $G$, this partition satisfies: (where $c(u_1)\neq c(u_2)$ is formalizable in $\MSO(C_1,\dots,C_{d^2+1})$).

 We have so far shown that the formula $\phi(\bar{C})$ is satisfiable.
 Since $\mathcal{M}$ has the selection property, there is an $\mathcal{M}$-definable $\bar{C}$ that satisfies the formula.
 Using $\bar{C}$ a uniform local linear order may be defined: \end{proof}